RayvaxLux1206/Simplify-Tools-Config-FabricModLib/README.md

 the "ToolMaterials" Java file.
 TridentItem and others are not be implement on this mod now, maybe later.

+-For attackDamage and attackSpeed are one simple value to add and an example: float attackSpeed = 1.6f ( With Default confuguration: 5.6 Attack Speed) and (With mod configuration: 1.6 attack Speed)

 Example:

 ToolMaterials properties value: